Dr. Mark Smith Professor of History

 Personal Statement

 Mark Smith began teaching at The College of Idaho in 1989.
-His scholarly interests include ancient/medieval Western civilization, ancient Greece, ancient Rome, medieval Europe, the reformation, history of Christianity, ancient Greek and Latin.
+His academic interests include ancient civilization, ancient Greece, ancient Rome, medieval Europe, the Reformation, history of Christianity, ancient Greek, and Latin.

-Beyond the classroom: Dr. Smith is often to be found on the tennis court, on the basketball court (most every MWF at 11:30 since 1991), on the golf course, on the slopes at Bogus, waterskiing at Cascade, scuba diving in Hawaii, building homes, flying a Cessna over the Sawtooths, playing the drums, piano, or guitar, birding, hiking, or laying low at home with Debi, his wife of 38 years, and a C of I alumna.
-They have two children: Diana, a school counselor and Yoga instructor, and Zeus, a 75-pound golden retriever, who really does believe he rules the world from Mount Olympus.
+Beyond the classroom: Dr. Smith is likely to be found on the tennis court, on the basketball court (most every MWF at 11:30 since 1991), on the golf course, on the slopes at Tamarack, waterskiing at Cascade, scuba diving in Hawai’i, building houses, flying a Cessna, playing the drums, piano, guitar, or ukulele, birding, hiking, or playing Pickleball with Debi, his wife of 40+ years, and a C of I alumna.
+They have a daughter, Dia, a therapist in Boise and a C of I alumna.

 Professional Experience